andreina-covi/ArtifactSSG/README.md

 To visualize EvoViz examples (of paper) follow next commands on Terminal where the project was downloaded.

 **Hint** We do all experiments on Mac Book Pro and Linux (Debian Stretch), both of 64-bits.
 For that reason it is necessary you execute commands on 64-bits Operating System.
-Another way you commands will give error.
+Another way commands will give error.

 ### Open Pharo image

-First open the Pharo image.
+First open the Pharo image and execute the next command according your OS.

 **MacOSX.**